Do not apply a cleaning chemical to warm or hot wheel rims and covers.

 - Use a sponge to remove heavy deposits of dirt and brake dust accumulation.

-- Rinse them thoroughly with a pressurized stream of water when you have completed the cleaning process.
+- Rinse them thoroughly with a pressurized stream of water when you complete the cleaning process.

-Using other non-recommended cleaning products can result in severe and permanent cosmetic damage.
+Using other non-recommended cleaning products can result in severe and permanent damage.